zhendow/GitHub_Bot_Usage/ManualReviewGuide.md

 1. Beskow, David M., and Kathleen M. Carley.
 "Bot-hunter: a tiered approach to detecting & characterizing automated activity on twitter."
 Conference paper.
 SBP-BRiMS: International Conference on Social Computing, Behavioral-Cultural Modeling and Prediction and Behavior Representation in Modeling and Simulation.
 Vol. 3.
 2018.
 2. Kantepe, Mücahit, and Murat Can Ganiz.
 "Preprocessing framework for Twitter bot detection."
 2017 International conference on computer science and engineering (ubmk).
 IEEE, 2017.
 3. Golzadeh, Mehdi, et al. "A ground-truth dataset and classification model for detecting bots in GitHub issue and PR comments."
 Journal of Systems and Software 175 (2021): 110911.
+4. Wang, Zhendong, Yi Wang, and David Redmiles.
+"From Specialized Mechanics to Project Butlers: the Usage of Bots in OSS Development."
+IEEE Software (2022).